DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 ## Command Line

-Before continuing, if you have never used the Unix/Bash command line (Terminal in MacOS or Linux), complete [this short tutorial](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course).
+Before continuing, if you have never used the Unix/Bash command line (Terminal in MacOS or Linux), [this page](https://cs.colby.edu/maxwell/courses/tutorials/terminal/) provides a good reference.

 ***